Viky397/TorWICDataset/README.md

 # The Toronto Warehouse Incremental Change Dataset

 ## Description
-This repository contains the released dataset discussed in **POCD: Probabilistic Object-Level Change Detection and Volumetric Mapping in Semi-Static Scenes**, [Paper](https://github.com/Viky397/TorWICDataset/blob/main/Qian_Chatrath_POCD.pdf)], [Supplementary Material](https://github.com/Viky397/TorWICDataset/blob/main/Qian_Chatrath_POCD_SuppMaterial.pdf).
+This repository contains the released dataset discussed in **POCD: Probabilistic Object-Level Change Detection and Volumetric Mapping in Semi-Static Scenes**, [[Paper]](https://github.com/Viky397/TorWICDataset/blob/main/Qian_Chatrath_POCD.pdf), [[Supplementary Material]](https://github.com/Viky397/TorWICDataset/blob/main/Qian_Chatrath_POCD_SuppMaterial.pdf).
 The purpose of this dataset is to evaluate the map mainteneance capabilities in a warehouse environment undergoing incremental changes.
 This dataset is collected in a [Clearpath Robotics](https://clearpathrobotics.com/) facility.

 In the image below is an example of two frames captures by the robot at the AprilTag in two scenarios (Scenario_2-2: top and Scenario_4-1:bottom).
 Changes include 3 stacks of boxes added in front of the fence, and an additional box wall to the right of the fence.
 ![comparison](compare.png)